SerenePrince/Wordle/README.md

    ```bash
    npm run dev
    ```
-4. Open your browser and visit `http://localhost:[PORT]` to play.
+4. Open your browser and visit `http://localhost:[PORT]` to start playing.

 ---

-## 🎮 How to Play
+## 🎮 **How to Play**

-1. Enter a 5-letter word.
+1. Enter a 5-letter word and submit your guess.
-2. Feedback is given for each guess:
+2. Receive color-coded feedback for each guess:
-   - 🟩 Green: Correct letter, correct position.
+   - 🟩 **Green**: Correct letter, correct position.
-   - 🟨 Yellow: Correct letter, wrong position.
+   - 🟨 **Yellow**: Correct letter, wrong position.
-   - ⬜ Gray: Incorrect letter.
+   - ⬜ **Gray**: Incorrect letter.
-3. Guess the word within six attempts.
+3. Make guesses within six attempts to uncover the hidden word.
-4. Refresh the page to play again!
+4. Refresh the page to start a new game.

 ---

-## 🤝 Contribution
+## 🤝 **Contribution**

 Contributions are welcome!
-Fork the repository, create a branch for your feature or fix, and submit a pull request.
-Suggestions and questions can be added to the Issues tab.
+Feel free to fork the repository, create a branch for your feature or fix, and submit a pull request.
+For suggestions, issues, or questions, use the Issues tab.

 ---